hashicorp/nomad/website/source/intro/vs/kubernetes.html.md

 scheduling, service discovery, monitoring, secrets management and more.

-Nomad only aims to provide cluster management and scheduling and is designed in the Unix philosophy of having a small scope while composing with tools like [Consul](https://consul.io) for service discovery and [Vault](https://www.vaultproject.io) for secret management.
+Nomad only aims to provide cluster management and scheduling and is designed with the Unix philosophy of having a small scope while composing with tools like [Consul](https://consul.io) for service discovery and [Vault](https://www.vaultproject.io) for secret management.

 While Kubernetes is specifically focused on Docker, Nomad is more general purpose.